deeplyinc/listen-sdk-android-samples/docs/contents/advanced-topics/audio-sampling.md

 ## Applying to Listen

 The Listen Sound Event AI analysis model was also created to match a specific sampling rate value.
-Therefore, for Listen Sound Event AI to be able to properly analyze, the recording function must also be implemented according to the sampling rate of the pre-set AI model.
+Therefore, for Listen Sound Event AI to be able to properly analyze, the recording function must also be implemented according to the pre-determined sampling rate of the AI model.
 The Listen SDK provides sampling rates for AI models using the `getAudioParams()` method.
 If the recording function is implemented using `DeeplyRecorder`, it can be used as follows: